 9.02 Seniority shall be considered in determining:

-Preference of vacation time in the Annual Vacation article.
+Preference of vacation time in the Annual Vacation article , if seniority dates are identical, hours worked will be the tiebreaker on preference in vacation.

 Layoffs and recalls, subject to the provisions specified in the Layoff and Recall article.